I meet Petra II

 She shook my hand and smiled.
 “I’m Petra II.”

-She had to have noticed my bewildered expression.
+She had to notice my bewildered expression.
 I’ve written about my pursuit of Petra in many previous blog posts, but in the end, it didn’t work out, and we went our separate ways.
 To meet someone with that name who so resembled her is mind-boggling.

 “Petra Two?”
 I asked.
 “That’s your real name?”